 Neural Dynamics of Visual Cognition

-I graduated from the Institute of Cognitive Neuroscience at East China Normal University and obtained a master’s degree in cognitive neuroscience with honorable.
-Then, I joined the lab in October 2021, sponsored by the Chinese Scholarship Council (CSC).
+I graduated from the Institute of Cognitive Neuroscience at East China Normal University and obtained a master’s degree in cognitive neuroscience with honors.
+I joined the lab in October 2021, sponsored by the Chinese Scholarship Council (CSC).
 I will combine neuroimaging methods (e.g., fMRI and EEG) and deep neural networks to explore perceptual processing mechanisms in my Ph.D. project.